 As mentioned earlier, you don’t have to enter your credit card information if you’re only testing Instapage.
 So there’s no risk that you’d get billed.

-But if you’re already decided, and you’re wondering if you should go for the Optimizing plan or the Converting plan, then consider these points.
+But if you’re already decided, and you’re wondering if you should go for the Building plan or the Converting plan, then consider these points.

-The Optimizing plan is better suited for those who are just starting.
-If you own a small business and you’d like to build your first set of landing pages, then this plan would work just fine.
+The Building plan is better suited for those who are just starting.
+If you own a small business, or small/mid-size agency, and you’d like to build your first set of landing pages, then this plan would work just fine.
 It has most of the tools you’ll need as a novice in the marketing world.

 The Converting plan is much more expensive but also has additional features that would benefit businesses that would like to scale.
 It’s a great option for those who value teamwork as Converting does have collaboration features that make it easier to work together.